San Diego Opera: History

-In March 2014 the opera board announced that the 2014 season would be its last, but this decision was later rescinded by the company's board of directors, and a cut down version of the already planned 2015 season was announced, reducing the number of titles from four to three.
-David Bennett of the Gotham Chamber Opera was hired as general director.

-Administration

 The founding SDO general director was Walter Herbert, who served in that position from 1965 until his death in 1975.
 Tito Capobianco served as general director from 1976 to 1983, during which time he "expanded the season to six productions, featuring renowned superstars such as Joan Sutherland, Luciano Pavarotti and Beverly Sills", as well as beginning an annual two-opera Verdi Festival which ceased in 1984 after his departure.

+Until the 2008 recession, it presented five operas each season; in 2008 this was reduced to four productions, scheduled from January to April.
+In March 2014 the opera board announced that the 2014 season would be its last, but this decision was later rescinded by the company's board of directors, and a cut down version of the already planned 2015 season was announced, reducing the number of titles from four to three.